sunfounder/sunfounder-uno-and-mega-kit/docs/source/components/component_button.rst

     :width: 400
     :align: center

-Buttons are a common component used to control electronic devices.
-They are usually used as switches to connect or break circuits.
-Although buttons come in a variety of sizes and shapes, the one used here is a 6mm mini-button as shown in the following pictures.
+Buttons are a common component used to control electronic devices, they are usually used as switches to connect or break circuits.
-Pin 1 is connected to pin 2 and pin 3 to pin 4.
-So you just need to connect either of pin 1 and pin 2 to pin 3 or pin 4.

 The following is the internal structure of a button.
 The symbol on the right below is usually used to represent a button in circuits.